ndf-zz/remootio-adapter/util/hhconfig/README.md

 ## Usage

-Launch hhconfig utility, enter device console pin if applicable, attache console cable if applicable, then select hoist from devices list.
+Launch hhconfig utility, enter device console pin if applicable, attach console cable if applicable, then select hoist from devices list.

 Current status is displayed on the top line.
 Use